 Campus life and extracurricular activities are a huge part of the Yale University experience.
 In 2014, the school actually had 385 registered student organizations with another possible 100 coming in the near future.
 Writers may want to check out The Yale Record, a humor magazine, as well as the Yale Daily News and Yale Herald.
 For those interested in theater, the Yale Dramatic Association is a good choice as is the Bulldog Productions if you lean more towards film.

 There are also several groups dedicated to politics, debate, and social services including the undergraduate student government and The Yale Political Union, which is actually advised by John Kerry and George Pataki.
 You can even find the secret and honor societies on campus as well as quite a few fraternities and sororities.

-Yale has an extensive athletic program, with 849 athletes though they tend to focus on Football, Ice Hockey, Basketball.
+Yale has an extensive athletic program, with 898 athletes though they tend to focus on Football, Rowing, and Basketball.
 Part of the NCAA and Ivy Group, the school has 35 varsity athletic teams and that does not include club groups.
 The Yale crew actually went on to win the Olympic Gold medal in both 1924 and 1956.
 But make sure to cheer alongside Handsome Dan, the bulldog mascot, at the Yale Bowl.

 For more learning opportunities, students can head over to the Yale University Library, which serves all 14 schools within the system, and holds 15 million volumes.
 It’s the third largest academic library in the country.
 The school also offers academic and career counseling, employment services, on-campus day care, and placement services for graduates.